 con molto applesauce

-PDF | Midi mp3
+PDF | Midi mp3 | Back to Main Page

 Boy, Hanukkah just seems to get earlier every year, doesn’t it?
 This piece was first performed by my Maryland old time band, The Paint Branch Ramblers, as a loose play on the old time song “Hot Corn, Cold Corn,” and is a tribute to potato pancakes at any temperature.
 Play it con molto applesauce (or con molto sour cream if you prefer).

-And to help you get started, here’s a live version with The Famous Orchestra recorded in Champaign, Illinois for Hanukkah in July in 2009.
+For listening reference of this melody in context, here’s a live version with The Famous Orchestra recorded in Champaign, Illinois for Hanukkah in July in 2009.
 Was the the world ever so young as it was in 2009?
 This is a very warts-and-all performance, though I like it very much.
 We’re taking it a little faster than any of us are comfortable with, but you get to hear the very rare mandolin family pairing of Kip Rainey on a 4-string electric mandolin and yours truly, the Viper, on a metal-body Turkish cümbüş mandolin.

 Also: found this in the course of reviewing my files.
 A very rare *guitar* rendition of this song that I must have done very close to the time I moved from Maryland to Milwaukee.
 I pull in a little piece of “Shakin'” by the Blasters, and I really like the sound on this very short bit.